Table of Contents

 Within each division, there are various brands and subsidiaries, which are managed by their own CEO and leadership teams.

-LVMH’s Strategies for International Expansion
+LVMH’s Strategies for global Expansion

 LVMH les marques dans le Monde